 The training will help to inform the employee that the management takes an act of violence on the job seriously.
-And they would further encourage the employees to report violence incidences and expect good feedback from them.
-Training topics could be on, managing anger, how to resolve conflicts, Dealing with hostile persons.
+And they would further encourage the employees to report violent incidences and expect good feedback from them.
+Training topics could be on, managing anger, how to resolve conflicts, and Dealing with hostile persons.
 And so on.

 When incidents happen, it’s good you perform a thorough investigation to find out what lead to such incidence.
 It will go a long way to help prevent any recurrence in future.
 Ask enough questions to get to the root cause of the violence.
 Check out for the violence warning signs.
-Ask on what lead to the incidence, whether if procedures were followed or not.
+Ask on what led to the incidence, and whether if procedures were followed or not.
 Or whether the workers have undergone training in that particular activity.
-Answering the questions will help you to get the root of the problems and proffer solutions and help to prevent workplace violence.
+Answering the questions will help you to get to the root of the problems and proffer solutions and help to prevent workplace violence.

 Well, eradicating violence and its signs at the workplace will be easy if you incorporate the above prevention strategies.

 More so, preventing workplace violence helps to encourage a safe work environment.
 Employers have a lot of roles to play in providing a safe workplace.
-On the other hand, the workers have to be show commitment to ensure we have a safe workplace for all.
+On the other hand, the workers have to show commitment to ensure we have a safe workplace for all.